biqqles/wingman/README.md

 ### Installing on Linux
 Assuming you have Python 3.7 or higher installed and available as `python3`, simply run `python3 -m pip install wingman`.

 After installation the application should be available either from your desktop's application menu or, if you ran pip with sudo, by running `wingman` in a terminal.

-(You may need to log in and out to get the icon to show.)
+To upgrade, run `python3 -m pip install -U wingman`.
 To uninstall, run `python3 -m pip uninstall wingman`.

+Note that the latest version available on PyPI may not match the latest version number for Windows because minor bugfix releases that only affect Windows are not published on PyPI.

 The application will probably be installable on macOS using the above commands but I'm unable to test this platform myself.
 If someone was able to try it out that would be great.